 (This was written by my former blog partner, Ann, so don’t get confused when she mentions a daughter!)

 As you know, parenting is the hardest job ever and there is no real “how to” book.
 So, even though this book is focusing on thriving in college, it is definitely transferable to parenting.
 While reading, I thought to myself, “I wish I knew this when I was my kids were younger”.

 Wait I still can!
-Even though my kids are 23 and 19, and I’m in my early 50’s, I can honestly say, this book can really help everyone, no matter what stage of life you’re in.
+Even though my kids are 22, 19, and 15, and I’m in my mid-50’s, I can honestly say, this book can really help everyone, no matter what stage of life you’re in.
 I don’t think it’s ever too late to be better at your relationships.

 As I read this book, I’ll let you know my “takeaways”!
-Here’s are the first 5 from Chapter 1.
+Here’s are the first 5 positive parenting techniques from Chapter 1.

 More books about teens in this post.

 Raise your mood before every opportunity or challenge by thinking about something positive for 30 seconds.
 I told my daughter, Kelly, to try this before taking her tests during finals week.